Objective Momentum Barriers in Wall Turbulence: Results

-Zooming in to the turbulent wall-region, we find the degree of detail of TRA fields for the original barrier equations (\ref{eq:instant barrier}) is also unattainable by classic velocity-gradient based vortex diagnostics.
-This first-order benefit can be seen in Fig. \ref{fig:FourComp}, in which TRA is compared with $Q$, $\lambda_{2}$, and $\lambda_{ci}$ (swirling strength) \citep{Hunt1988,Jeong1995,Zhou1999} for a streamwise-wall-normal ($x$,$y$) plane adjacent to the lower channel wall.
-Again, all four plots were generated with the same spatial resolution from the same single velocity snapshot of the DNS data, yet the TRA reveals substantially more of the complexity of the flow at the decorrelation advection time $s_{N}=10^{-4}$.
+Zooming in on the turbulent wall-region, we find the degree of detail of TRA fields for the original barrier equations (\ref{eq:instant barrier}) is also unattainable by classic velocity-gradient based vortex diagnostics.
+This first-order benefit can be seen in Fig. \ref{fig:FourComp}, in which TRA is compared with $Q$, $\lambda_{2}$, and $\lambda_{ci}$ (swirling strength) \citep{Hunt1988, Jeong1995, Zhou1999} for a streamwise-wall-normal ($x$,$y$) plane adjacent to the lower channel wall.
+Again, all four plots were generated with the same spatial resolution from the same single velocity snapshot of the DNS data.
+In contrast to the other plots, the TRA is objective and reveals substantially more of the complexity of the flow for the decorrelation advection time $s_{N}=10^{-4}$.

 The TRA plot in Fig. \ref{fig:FourComp} reveals a complex connection network and a layering of unique rotational features not present in the velocity-gradient-based diagnostics.
-This level of detail provides increased accuracy in vortex detection.
-For example, at approximately $(x,y)=(0.8,-0.9)$ there is a clear maximum in all three velocity-gradient-based metrics, suggesting the potential presence of a coherent vortex (yellow box).
+All colormaps have been chosen to reveal the full range of metric values, though gradient-based approaches suffer from the same issues as in Figure \ref{fig:ChannelVis}.
+The level of detail in the TRA field provides increased accuracy in vortex detection.
+For example, at approximately $(x/h,y/h)=(0.8,-0.9)$, there is a clear maximum in all three velocity-gradient-based metrics, suggesting the potential presence of a coherent vortex (yellow box).
 Upon closer inspection of the TRA in the same region, however, we find a lack of nested cylindrical TRA level surfaces.
-Instead, filamenting invariant surfaces of the barrier equation are present that are not structurally stable and hence do not define robust vortical barriers to momentum transport.
+Instead, filamenting invariant surfaces of the barrier equation are present that are not structurally stable and hence do not define vortical barriers to momentum transport.
 The TRA field discerns these important structural features and has a significant advantage in preventing false-positive vortex identifications.
+Furthermore, these details are useful for accurately tracking individual features from one time to the next, as will be discussed in Section \ref{sec:Statistics}.
 An internal layering close to the wall is also present in the TRA field, as is the organization of vortices around a clearer transition between the more turbulent wall region and the less turbulent channel core.
 We discuss this interface in more detail in the Section \ref{Section:MTB}.